cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Indefinite-Length Byte Strings and Text Strings

-Indefinite-length strings consist of a byte containing the major type and additional information value of 31, followed by a series of byte or text strings ("chunks") that have definite lengths, followed by the "break" stop code ({{break}}).
+Indefinite-length strings a represented by a byte containing the major type and additional information value of 31, followed by a series of byte or text strings ("chunks") that have definite lengths, followed by the "break" stop code ({{break}}).
 The data item represented by the indefinite-length string is the concatenation of the chunks.

-If any item between the indefinite-length string indicator (0b010_11111 or 0b011_11111) and the "break" is not a definite-length string item of the same major type, the string is not well-formed.
+If any item between the indefinite-length string indicator (0b010_11111 or 0b011_11111) and the "break" stop code is not a definite-length string item of the same major type, the string is not well-formed.

 If any definite-length text string inside an indefinite-length text